EMRahman/CryptoTill/README.md

 General Usage (In Brief)
 =========================
-- Enter the amount to charge a customer
+1. Enter the amount to charge a customer
-- Select the coin amount of the preffered cryptocurrency
+2. Select the coin amount of the preffered cryptocurrency
-- Ask the customer to scan the QR code using a wallet, such as (e.g. [jaxx.io](http://jaxx.io))
+3. Ask the customer to scan the QR code using a wallet, such as (e.g. [jaxx.io](http://jaxx.io))
-- Ask the customer to confirm details: coin type, amount, address.
+4. Ask the customer to confirm details: coin type, amount, address.
-- Once the customer has sent the amount; check the blockchain for unconfirmed amount
+5. Once the customer has sent the amount; check the blockchain for unconfirmed amount

 General Usage (In Detail)
 =========================
 After entering an amount to charge a customer; the various cryptocurrency amounts are determined using a live FX rate (via [CoinMarketCap.com](http://CoinMarketCap.com)).
 The FX rate and [estimated transaction fee](https://bitinfocharts.com/comparison/transactionfees-btc-eth-ltc-dash.html#1y) is displayed.
 Fee's are based on [jaxx.io](http://jaxx.io)'s static rates.

 You must then select the desired amount of the crypto the customer wishes to pay in.
-A QR code will be displayed containing the crypto type, address and amount (using [Google Charts API](https://developers.google.com/chart/infographics/docs/qr_codes)).
+A QR code will be displayed containing the crypto type, address and amount.

 Once the customer has scanned the QR code using their wallet app (e.g. [jaxx.io](http://jaxx.io)), we can check for payments using the "Check Blockchain For Payment" button, this is provided by [blockcypher.com](http://blockcypher.com) and by default they have a 200 requests per hour limit at the time of writing.